tl-ecosystem/tleng/tleng1/README.md

 # Tleng.py 1

-This is the first version of the engine that i was working on until i scraped it, and started from scratch for the second version of tleng.
+This is the first version of the engine that I was working on until I scraped it, and started from scratch for the second version of tleng.

 I don't have any documantation for this engine, whatever you see it is on the comments.